emdee-is/tox_profile/README.md

 ## Requirements

-If you want to read encrypted profiles, you need to download toxygen to deal with encrypted tox files, from:
+If you want to read encrypted profiles, you need to download toxygen_wrapper to deal with encrypted tox files, from:
 <https://git.plastiras.org/emdee/toxygen_wrapper>
 Just put the toxygen/toxygen directory on your PYTHONPATH You also need to link your libtoxcore.so and libtoxav.so